Innovation with land and business

 Fresh Start Land Enterprise is pleased to confirm the next date for its workshop introducing the land partnerships 5 step approach to innovative land agreements.

 The Royal Agricultural University in Cirencester will host the fourth event in a successful roadshow of workshops on 3rd November 2016.
-The workshop is designed to introduce land owners and entrepreneurs to a new way of approaching land partnership agreements.
-We will post further details in the coming days and weeks, but if you would like to register your interest now please go to our Contact us page.
+The workshop is designed to introduce land owners and entrepreneurs to a new way of approaching land partnership agreements and further details can be found on the flyer.
+If you would like to register your interest now please go to our Contact us page.

 The summary table below shows the key groups who may find our approach useful.